tomasmikamusic/LlamaImpact-hackathon-streamlit/README.md

 | **Gino Odar**          | [![GitHub](https://img.shields.io/badge/GitHub-181717?style=flat-square&logo=github&logoColor=white)](https://github.com/gino23odar/) | [![LinkedIn](https://img.shields.io/badge/LinkedIn-%231DA1F2.svg?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gino-odar/) |

-## Final Instructions
+## Running the project
 The application uses the pre-trained model GloVe 6B 50d in a txt file, Github does not allow uploads over 100MB.
 To run the project locally, clone the repo and create a 'data' folder in the root folder.
-In that data folder, paste the glove.6B.50d.txt file for the embeddings to work.
+In that data folder, paste the glove.6B.50d.txt file (which you can [find here](https://drive.google.com/drive/folders/1ozPhAeysEjyBKAmg7PJbfKqpfHlKJ0tu)) for the embeddings to work.